 Where does it live?
 It is a common sight in coastal areas of southern and south-western Australia, including Tasmania.

 What are its habitats and habits?
-It often occurs in small flocks, feeding on a variety of foods, including fish, molluscs and human refuse.
+The Pacific Gull often occurs in small flocks, feeding on a variety of foods, including fish, molluscs and human refuse.

 Scientific name: Larus pacificus